belovetech/Log2Base2/data_structure/graph/adjacency_matrix/README.md

-# Implementation of adjacency matrix of graph
+# Implementation of directed and undirected djacency matrix of graph